 It's a question on the minds of many parents: Is it OK to take my kid to the dentist?

 After all, the American Academy of Pediatric Dentistry recommends that children make a visit every six months.
-However, since Governor Andrew Cuomo put New York State on PAUSE eight weeks ago, there's a good chance that your child already missed a scheduled appointment or is about to miss a planned checkup.
+However, since Governor Andrew Cuomo put New York State on PAUSE several weeks ago, there's a good chance that your child already missed a scheduled appointment or is about to miss a planned checkup.

 All dental offices in New York State are currently closed except for emergency and urgent procedures, according to the New York State Dental Association.
 In other words, you cannot take your child to the dentist unless it's an emergency.